offconvex/offconvex.github.io/_posts/2016-03-22-saddlepoints.md

 ### Strict Saddle Functions

 As we discussed, in general it is NP-hard to find a local minimum and many algorithms may get stuck at a saddle point.
 How many steps do we need to escape from a saddle point?
 This is related to how *well-behaved* the saddle points are.
-Intuitively, a saddle point $x$ is well-behaved, if there is a direction $u$ such that the second order term $u^\top \nabla^2 f(x) u$ is significantly smaller than 0 - geometrically this means there is a steep direction where the function value decreases.
+Intuitively, a saddle point $x$ is well-behaved, if there is a direction $u$ such that the second order term $u^\top \nabla^2 f(x) u$ is significantly smaller than 0 &mdash; geometrically this means there is a steep direction where the function value decreases.
 To quantify this, [my paper with Furong Huang, Chi Jin and Yang Yuan](http://arxiv.org/abs/1503.02101) introduced the notion of *strict saddle* functions (also known as "ridable" function in [Sun et al. 2015](http://arxiv.org/abs/1510.06096))

 >A function $f(x)$ is *strict saddle* if all points $x$ satisfy at least one of the following<br>
 >1.
 Gradient $\nabla f(x)$ is large. <br>